5G Technology

 Massive Investment Costs and Questionable Returns

 As A4AI explains, “The rollout of 5G technology will demand significant investment in infrastructure, including in new towers capable of providing more capacity, and bigger data centres running on efficient energy.”
 These costs will likely be passed on to consumers, who will have to purchase compatible devices and sufficient data.
-5G requires massive infrastructure investment — even in places with strong 4G infrastructure, existing fiber-optic cables, good last-mile connections, and reliable electricity.
-Estimates for the total cost of 5G deployment — including investment in technology and spectrum — are as high as $2.7 trillion USD.
-There is a high cost of deploying dense clusters of 5G cells.
+5G requires massive infrastructure investment—even in places with strong 4G infrastructure, existing fiber-optic cables, good last-mile connections, and reliable electricity.
+Estimates for the total cost of 5G deployment—including investment in technology and spectrum—are as high as $2.7 trillion USD.
 Due to the many security risks, regulatory uncertainties, and generally untested nature of the technology, 5G is not necessarily a safe investment even in wealthy urban centers.
 The high cost of introducing 5G will be an obstacle for expansion and prices are unlikely to fall enough to make 5G widely affordable.

 Because this is such a complex new product, there is a risk of purchasing low-quality equipment.
-5G is heavily reliant on software and services from third-party suppliers, which multiplies the chance of defects in parts of the equipment (poorly written code, poor engineering, for example).
+5G is heavily reliant on software and services from third-party suppliers, which multiplies the chance of defects in parts of the equipment (poorly written code, poor engineering, etc.).
 The process of patching these flaws can be long, complicated, and costly.
 Some vulnerabilities may go unidentified for a long time but can suddenly cause severe security problems.
 Lack of compliance to industry or legal standards could cause similar problems.
 In some cases, new equipment may not be flawed or faulty, but it may simply be incompatible with existing equipment or with other purchases from other suppliers.
-With so many third- party suppliers in the mix, this may result in incompatible parts.
-Moreover, there will be large costs just to running the 5G network properly: securing it from cyberattacks, patching holes/addressing flaws, and keeping up the material infrastructure.
+Moreover, there will be large costs just to run the 5G network properly: securing it from cyberattacks, patching holes and addressing flaws, and keeping up the material infrastructure.
 Skilled and trusted human operators are needed for these tasks.

 Foreign Dependency and Geopolitical Risks

 Installing new infrastructure means dependency on private sector actors, usually from foreign countries.
-Over-reliance on foreign private actors raises multiple concerns as mentioned, related to cybersecurity, privacy, espionage, excessive cost, compatibility, etc. Because there are only a handful of actors that are fully capable of supplying 5G, there is also the risk of becoming dependent on a foreign country.
-With current geopolitical tensions between the US and China, countries trying to install 5G technology may get caught in the crossfire of a trade war.
-As Jan-Peter Kleinhans, security and 5G expert at Stiftung Neue Verantwortung (SNV) explains “The case of Huawei and 5G is part of a broader development in information and communications technology (ICT).
-We are moving away from a unipolar world with the US as the technology leader, to a bipolar world in which China plays an increasingly dominant role in ICT development”.
+Over-reliance on foreign private actors raises multiple concerns, as mentioned, related to cybersecurity, privacy, espionage, excessive cost, compatibility, etc. Because there are only a handful of actors that are fully capable of supplying 5G, there is also the risk of becoming dependent on a foreign country.
+With current geopolitical tensions between the U.S. and China, countries trying to install 5G technology may get caught in the crossfire of a trade war.
+As Jan-Peter Kleinhans, a security and 5G expert at Stiftung Neue Verantwortung (SNV), explains “The case of Huawei and 5G is part of a broader development in information and communications technology (ICT).
+We are moving away from a unipolar world with the U.S. as the technology leader, to a bipolar world in which China plays an increasingly dominant role in ICT development.”
 The financial burdens of this bipolar world will be passed onto suppliers and customers.

 Class/Wealth & Urban/Rural Divides

 5G is not a lucrative investment for carriers in more rural areas and developing contexts, where the density of potentially connected devices is lower.
 There is industry consensus, supported by the ITU itself, that the initial deployment of 5G will be in dense urban areas, particularly wealthy areas with industry presence.
 Rural and poorer areas with less existing infrastructure are likely to be left behind because it is not a good commercial investment for the private sector.
-For rural and even suburban areas, millimeter waves and cellular networks that require dense cell towers are not going to be the solution.
+For rural and even suburban areas, millimeter waves and cellular networks that require dense cell towers will likely not be a viable solution.
 As a result, 5G will not bridge the digital divide for lower income and urban areas.
-It will reinforce it, by giving better, super-connectivity to those who already have access and can afford even more expensive access and devices, while making the cost of connectivity high for others.
+It will reinforce it by giving super-connectivity to those who already have access and can afford even more expensive devices, while making the cost of connectivity high for others.

 Energy Use and Environmental Impact